Lyraedan/pmd-red/README.md

 If you disagree with this well you're more then welcome to do this by hand you haven't got to play this version.

+For me this is just an educational project.

 AI is a tool.
 Not a solution